anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-06.md

 <br><br>

 ### 4.5.
-Assign the policy to the taxi marketing managers to allow access to financials
+[Step 4] Assign the policy to the taxi marketing managers to allow access to financials

 Run this in Cloud Shell, after editing the command to reflect your user specific emails:
 ```